 The Company's board of directors has adopted Stock Ownership and Holding Guidelines that apply to the Company's board of directors, the CEO, and his executive team.
-As per the current guidelines, the CEO and his executive team are required to attain and maintain stock equal to four times the annualized base salary for the CEO and two times the annualized base salary for all other members of the CEO's executive team.
+As per the current guidelines, the CEO and his executive team are required to attain and maintain stock equal to four times the annualized base salary for the CEO's executive team.
 Non-employee members of the Board are required to attain and maintain stock equal to five times their annualized cash retainer.